 One of Kayla's favorite portions of the Creation Museum was the Dinosaurs.

-The T-Rex and the Raptor was her two favorites.
+The T-Rex and the Raptor were her two favorites.
 Just standing close to the dinos and really realizing how big they were will have you thinking twice about ever walking upon one.

 Reading about when they existed gave the kids a new perspective regarding their time here on earth.